-With this in mind, we set out to create the first Regenerative Food Systems Investment (RFSI) Forum in 2019.
-Our goal is to work across diverse groups of funders and stakeholders to mobilize more capital for organic and regenerative food and agriculture projects.
-We also aim to perpetuate the expansion of information, data and tools to communicate the financial and ecological benefits of investments in a regenerative food system.
+Our goal is to work across diverse groups of funders and stakeholders to mobilize more capital for regenerative food and agriculture projects.
+We also aim to expand the distribution of information and tools that communicate the financial, ecological, and social benefits of investments in a regenerative food system.

 We hope you will join us in growing this crucial community.